June 19, 2015

 The bridge is another item listed in Historic Preservation programme

-The bridge is another item listed in the Historic Preservation programme.
+The bridge is another item listed in the Historic Preservation program.

 The morning plan was to check out the railroad station in Eureka Springs,